 If you don’t like the idea of ingesting a shot of pickle juice as a remedy for cramps then there are other things you can try.

-One of my personal favorites is these salt tablets, followed by energy gels with added sodium, but there are a few different alternatives which I explain in more detail in my Running 101 page.
+One of my personal favorites is these salt tablets, followed by energy gels with added sodium, but there are a few different alternatives which I explain in more detail in my post on how to prevent muscle cramps.